Clathrinida

-Overview

 The Clathrinida are an order of calcareous sponges found in marine environments.
 Clathrinida is a well-known non-monophyletic order under the class of calcarea, and was first named in 1958 by Willard D Hartman based on corticalization (body cortex)[5].
 The fossil record of calcarea is relatively poor due to the nature of sponge – the fossil remains often don’t have the diagnostic spicules – but it’s certain that they are common in the Paleozoic and Mesozoic but rare in the Cenozoic [7].

 These sponges have an asconoid structure and lack a true dermal membrane or cortex.
 The spongocoel is lined with choanocytes.
 One of the most famous species of Clathrinida is lemon sponge, featuring a bright yellow color and a slightly elongated-globular growth form [7].

 Basic Structure

 The Clathrinida is a rich and variable tubular marine sponge with calcareous skeletons.
 The sponge is organized into simple tubes called the olynthus with an internal and external layer.
 Both layers are present in the early development stages of Clathrinida and the complex adult body still originates from the original olynthus [1].
 The adults grow from the olynthus and through division the tube is separated into separate functional units called cormus.
 These separate units have degrees of differentiation based on their function, but have a central tube taking the function of the atrium [5].
 This organism also includes spicules made of calcium carbonate and have up to four rays that radiate from a single point.
 Skeleton and body anastomosis are the most widely used characteristics when assigning the taxonomy for Clathrinida [1].
 In general, the skeleton and body anastomosis (the connection of healthy sections of tubular structures in the body) are valid similar characteristics that define the taxonomy of the order [8].
 For obvious physical characteristics, the Clathrinida comes in several colors such as white, red, yellow, or pink and are all relatively small measuring up to a few centimeters [1].